Paskul/Instagram-Does-Not-Follow-Back-Finder/README.md

 # Instagram Does Not Follow Back Finder
 Tool to find usernames that do not follow you back on Instagram.
+Uses Python libraries json and PySimpleGUI

-Quickly developed by Pascal in Python using libraries json and PySimpleGUI, should run in O(n) time.
+Quickly developed by Pascal in.
+Should run in O(n) time.